The Evening Sky in November

 The Milky Way is low in the sky, visible around the horizon from the northwest, through south into the eastern sky.
 The broadest, brightest part is in Sagittarius, to the right of the Scorpion's sting.
 The Milky Way is our edgewise view of the galaxy, the pancake of billions of stars of which the Sun is just one.

 The Clouds of Magellan, LMC and SMC, high in the southern sky, are two small galaxies about 160 000 and 200 000 light years-away, respectively.
-They are easily seen by eye on a dark moonless night.
-The globular star cluster 47 Tucanae looks like a slightly fuzzy star near the top-right edge of the SMC.
+In a dark sky they appear as luminous patches.
+The globular star cluster 47 Tucanae looks like a slightly fuzzy star near the top-right edge of the Small Magellanic Cloud, SMC.
 It is 13 000 light-years away and on the line of sight to the SMC.
 Globular clusters are spherical clouds of ancient stars.

 Very low in the north is the Andromeda Galaxy, easily seen in binoculars in a dark sky, and faintly visible to the eye.
 It is like our Milky Way Galaxy and nearly three million light years away.